RagnarB83/ash-documentation/docs/CP2K-interface.rst

 copy a file containing GTH pseudopotentials (renamed from GTH_POTENTIALS to POTENTIAL) and MOLOPT basis sets (renamed from BASIS_MOLOPT to BASIS).
 This will only work if MOLOPT basis sets are being used.
 For all other basis sets, then the user must provide the basis and potential files.

-For the planewave part of the basis set, the cutoff and rel_cutoff keywords can be used to control the cutoffs used.
+For the planewave part of the basis set, the *cutoff* and *rel_cutoff* keywords can be used to control the cutoffs used.
-The number of grids also play a role in the accuracy of the calculation and can be controlled by the ngrids keyword (default=4).
+The number of grids also play a role in the accuracy of the calculation and can be controlled by the *ngrids* keyword (default is 4).
 Suitable cutoff values and grids require some experience or testing.
 See https://www.cp2k.org/howto:converging_cutoff for some information on how to choose cutoffs and grids.
 A reasonable value for the Cutoff is 250 Ry and a good value for the rel_cutoff is usually 60 Ry.
 These cutoff should be varied simultaneously.
-These are the ASH defaults but we don't have a lot of experience with CP2K.
+These are the ASH defaults but we don't have a lot of experience with CP2K so don't rely on these values.
 Some system setups (depends on elements, basis set and pseudopotential) may require larger values and other systems will run more efficiently with smaller values.